litcheed/Knowledge/README.md

 # Knowledge
-this is a list of my knowledge
+This is a list of my knowledge